All Day Long (album)

 All Day Long is a jazz album by the Prestige All Stars, later credited to trumpeter Donald Byrd and guitarist Kenny Burrell, released in 1957 on the Prestige label.
-This was one of the first albums in which Burrell was presented as a leader.
-It's characterized by up tempo pieces, all of which were composed by the members of the band.
+All tracks were composed by the members of the band.

 Side A of the LP only included the blues "All Day Long" described by Dan Morgenstern as "A simple but effective structure" that "controls the performance and keeps it solidly together: each soloist enters with a break, plays 12 bars, and then breaks again before extemporizing at great length".